CRWP Members

 South Fork Water Board Logo

-South Fork’s current system includes the water intake just off Clackamas River Drive a pipeline up the hill from the river to the site of the water treatment plant, a transmission pipeline from the treatment plant to Oregon City and West Linn distribution connections, and a pump station to boost treated water to the higher elevation of both Oregon City and West Linn.
-The treatment plant capacity is approximately 23 MGD and the peak day to date is approximately 19.3 MGD during the summer of 2002.
+South Fork’s current system includes the water intake just off Clackamas River Drive a pipeline up the hill from the river to the site of the water treatment plant, a transmission pipeline from the treatment plant to Oregon City and West Linn distribution connections, and a pump station to boost treated water to higher elevations.
+The treatment plant capacity is approximately 23 MGD, and the peak day to date is approximately 20 MGD during the summer of 2023.
 For more information about South Fork Water Board visit here.

 Bottom Icon - Quicklink